-- 1 (a) A person engaged in military activities sponsored by the 2 federal or state governments, while engaged in official duties; - (b) Law enforcement personnel, except that subsection (1)(b) of this section does apply to a law enforcement officer who is present at a courthouse building as a party to an action under chapter 10.14, 10.99, or 26.50 RCW, or an action under Title 26 RCW where any party has alleged the existence of domestic violence as defined in RCW 26.50.010; or - (c) Security personnel while engaged in official duties.

-- (7) Subsection (1)(a) of this section does not apply to a person licensed pursuant to RCW 9.41.070 who, upon entering the place or facility, directly and promptly proceeds to the administrator of the facility or the administrator's designee and obtains written permission to possess the firearm while on the premises or checks his or her firearm.
-The person may reclaim the firearms upon leaving but must immediately and directly depart from the place or facility. - (8) Subsection (1)(c) of this section does not apply to any administrator or employee of the facility or to any person who, upon entering the place or facility, directly and promptly proceeds to the administrator of the facility or the administrator's designee and obtains written permission to possess the firearm while on the premises. - 23 (9) Subsection (1)(d) of this section does not apply to the 24 proprietor of the premises or his or her employees while engaged in 25 their employment. - (10) Any person violating subsection (1) of this section is guilty of a gross misdemeanor. - (11) "Weapon" as used in this section means any firearm, explosive as defined in RCW 70.74.010, or instrument or weapon listed in RCW 9.41.250 or 9.94A.602.
+- 1 (4) Violations of local ordinances adopted under subsection (2) of 2 this section must have the same penalty as provided for by state law. - (5) The perimeter of the premises of any specific location covered by subsection (1) of this section shall be posted at reasonable intervals to alert the public as to the existence of any law restricting the possession of firearms on the premises. - (6) Subsection (1) of this section does not apply to: - (a) A person engaged in military activities sponsored by the federal or state governments, while engaged in official duties; - (b) Law enforcement personnel, except that subsection (1)(b) of this section does apply to a law enforcement officer who is present at a courthouse building as a party to an action under chapter 10.14, 10.99, or 26.50 RCW, or an action under Title 26 RCW where any party has alleged the existence of domestic violence as defined in RCW 26.50.010; or - (c) Security personnel while engaged in official duties. - (7) Subsection (1)(a) of this section does not apply to a person licensed pursuant to RCW 9.41.070 who, upon entering the place or facility, directly and promptly proceeds to the administrator of the facility or the administrator's designee and obtains written permission to possess the firearm while on the premises or checks his or her firearm.
+The person may reclaim the firearms upon leaving but must immediately and directly depart from the place or facility. - (8) Subsection (1)(c) of this section does not apply to any administrator or employee of the facility or to any person who, upon entering the place or facility, directly and promptly proceeds to the administrator of the facility or the administrator's designee and obtains written permission to possess the firearm while on the premises. - 30 (9) Subsection (1)(d) of this section does not apply to the 31 proprietor of the premises or his or her employees while engaged in 32 their employment. - 33 (10) Any person violating subsection (1) of this section is guilty 34 of a gross misdemeanor. - 35 (11) "Weapon" as used in this section means any firearm, explosive 36 as defined in RCW 70.74.010, or instrument or weapon listed in RCW